Morocconus

 Morocconus is an extinct genus from a well-known class of fossil marine arthropods, the trilobites.
 It is still debated if it lived at the very end of the Lower Cambrian or at the very beginning of the Middle Cambrian.
 Morocconus notabilis is the only known species in this genus (i.e. the genus is monotypic).

 Taxonomy

 Morocconus replaces Cephalopyge Geyer, 1988, which is a junior homonym of Cephalopyge Hanel, 1905, a nudibranch.
 Cephalopyge however, is still widely used for this trilobite, and the new name Morocconus has only been mentioned one time in the scientific literature.

 Distribution

-Morocconus notabilis is known from the latest Lower Cambrian or earliest Middle Cambrian of Morocco (Jbel Wawrmast Formation, Anti-Atlas Mountains).
+Morocconus notabilis is known from the latest Lower Cambrian or earliest Middle Cambrian of Morocco (Anti-Atlas Mountains).

 Ecology

 Morocconus notabilis occurs in the same layers a Cambropallas telesto.